End Bureau of Accounts Control Debt Collection Harassment

 The Fair Debt Collection Practices Act (FDCPA)

 The Bureau of Accounts Control is a third-party debt collection agency based in Howell, New Jersey.
-Reports have surfaced regarding questionable tactics, which include alleged consumer rights violations and intimidation practices against debtors.
-Such acts have led to several lawsuits, highlighting aggressive collection methods and illegal communication techniques.
+Reports have surfaced regarding questionable tactics including alleged consumer rights violations and intimidation practices.
+Such acts have led to several lawsuits highlighting aggressive collection methods and illegal communication techniques.

 Contact Information:

-Though they have a long-standing presence in the industry, many consumers refer to them by alternative names such as “Accounts Control Bureau” or “Account Control Bureau Inc.” Unfortunately, complaints against BAC collectors are common.
+Many consumers refer to them by alternative names such as “Accounts Control Bureau” or “Account Control Bureau Inc.” Despite over 30 years in business, complaints against BAC collectors are common.

 🔗 Also read: Capital Accounts Debt Collection Harassment